-Where a pupil is receiving SEND support, schools will regularly liaise with parents in setting outcomes and reviewing progress.
-The class teacher, supported by the SENCO, will meet with the parents three times each year.
+Where a pupil is receiving SEND support, schools will regularly liaise with parents in setting outcomes and reviewing progress. ,Appropriate staff such as class teacher supported by the SENCO / Head of Learning Support, will meet with the parents three times each year.